Board of Directors

 1973-1976: Pete Starr, Ph.D.; Owings Mills, MD

-The NDSC Board is composed of 23 members from across the country, three of whom are self-advocates and two from the Partnership Alliance.
-We hold two face-to-face meetings each year, one on a weekend in the midwinter and one on Thursday before the convention opens.
+The NDSC Board is composed of 20 members from across the country, three of whom are self-advocates and elected by their peers.
+We hold two face-to-face meetings each year, one on a weekend in the midwinter and one onsite before the convention opens.
 Typically the mid-winter meeting is held in the upcoming convention city and hotel to familiarize the Board with the locale ahead of time.

 We have a long tradition that board members assume all the costs of their own travel, though in recent years the organization has assisted in a few instances for board members whose financial situation is such that they could not participate otherwise.
 Our goal is to have a board that is diverse ethnically, culturally, and economically.
 We have not wanted the expectation of covering one’s own travel to eliminate qualified candidates.

-Our organization is on solid financial footing, and you will find our most recent annual reports on our website here.
+Our organization is on a solid financial footing, and you will find the most recent annual reports on our website here.

 Summary of Expectations: